dominique-mueller/angular-package-builder/README.md

 #### Solution

 Preferably, remove all redundant JSDoc tags until the Angular Compiler is happy.
 As an alternative, one could also set the `annotateForClosureCompiler` option in the `angularCompilerOptions` to `false` - but it's not recommended.
+Read the **[Angular annotateForClosureCompiler documentation](https://angular.io/guide/aot-compiler#annotateforclosurecompiler)** for further information.

 <br>